SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 * You use ``try`` inside a throwing function to propagate the error.
-  You also use ``try``  inside ``do``-``catch`` block to handle the error using a block of code,
+  You also use ``try``  inside ``do``-``catch`` block to handle the error using a block of code.

 * You use ``try?`` to handle the error as an optional value.